-All students who are absent are allowed to make-up work missed.
-The student is responsible for work assigned prior to the day of absence and must present the homework the day he/she returns to school.
+All students who are absent are allowed to make up missed work.
+Students are responsible for work assigned prior to the day of absence and must present the homework the day they return to school.

-The student is entirely responsible for meeting with the teacher to schedule make-up for all work missed during absence.
+The student is entirely responsible for meeting with the teacher to schedule make-up work missed during an absence.
 Tests/quizzes will be scheduled at the convenience of the teacher.
 All make-up work must be completed within a period equal to the number of days absent, plus one.
 Long-term projects/assignments with advanced notice of a week or more must be handed in on the due date.
-If a student is absent on that date arrangements must be made on or before the due date for delivery to the teacher.
+If a student is absent on that date, arrangements must be made on or before the due date for delivery to the teacher.